-Jessa Barnard, General Counsel and Vice President for Policy
+Jessa Barnard, Incoming Executive Vice President, General Counsel and Vice President for Policy

-Jessa Barnard is the Vermont Medical Society’s Vice President for Policy.
+Jessa Barnard is the Vermont Medical Society’s incoming Executive Vice President.
 She is a native of Bennington and holds a Bachelor’s degree from Dartmouth College and a law degree from Stanford University School of Law.

-She has close to 10 years of experience in health care policy and regulation and is a frequent speaker on topics including health reform, advocacy and issues in health law.
+Jessa has over 10 years of experience in health care policy and regulation and is a frequent speaker on topics including health reform, advocacy and issues in health law.
 She lives in Montpelier with her husband and two children.
-Her father, Robert Block, is a retired orthopedic surgeon.

 Stephanie Winters is the Operations Director for the Vermont Medical Society and has been with the Society since 1998.
 She also serves as the executive director of the American Academy of Pediatrics Vermont Chapter, Vermont Academy of Family Physicians, Vermont Ophthalmological Society, Vermont Orthopaedic Society, Vermont Psychiatric Association, Vermont Society of Anesthesiologists and the American College of Surgeons Vermont Chapter.
 In 2016 Stephanie became the program administrator for the Vermont Medical Society Education and Research Foundation Physician Leadership Program.